Language-Agnostic Modeling of Source Reliability on Wikipedia: Data and Methods

 \subsection{Perennial Sources}

 We use the English Wikipedia perennial source list~\cite{perennial_sources} as ground truth for modeling source reliability.
+As only a few other languages have perennial source lists, in this work we focus on the list from English Wikipedia, as it is the most complete one, and concerns the largest language Wikipedia.
+We discuss this lack of ground truth data in the Limitations section below.
 It was collected on March 30, 2023.
 Although the list exists for 12 other languages, we only use the English version as it is by far the most extensive (see~\cite{baigutanova2023comparative} for details on coverage).
 In English, it consists of a collection of web domains in five categories: blacklisted (569), deprecated (125), generally unreliable (178), no consensus (137), and generally reliable (184).
-To build a binary classifier, we use the generally reliable domains as positive labels, merge the domains blacklisted, deprecated, and generally unreliable into a single unreliable category (i.e., the negative label) and ignore the no consensus domains.
+To build a binary classifier, we use the generally reliable domains as positive labels, merge the domains blacklisted, deprecated, and generally unreliable into a single unreliable category (i.e., the negative label), and ignore the no consensus domains.